 How to Generate a Report of Users Not in Specific Active Directory Groups

 To generate a report of users not in specific groups, we can use the memberOf attribute of user objects to filter users by specific groups.
-The memberOf attribute is a computed back-link attribute (also known as a constructed attribute), maintained and calculated by Active Directory.
-This attribute dynamically lists all the groups a user is a member of.
-However, because it does not support partial searches, we must use the entire distinguished name (DN) of the group for filtering.
+The memberOf attribute is a computed back-link attribute maintained and calculated by Active Directory.
+Because it does not support partial searches, we must use the entire distinguished name (DN) of the group for filtering.

-1. Obtain the Distinguished Names of the Groups you want to exclude.
+Obtain the Distinguished Names of the Groups to Exclude

 Run the All Groups report and select the group you need to run a report against.
 Select the Distinguished Name of that group, copy it to the clipboard (Ctrl+C), and save it, for example, in Notepad.
 Repeat the same for all the groups you need to exclude.